AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 (PGD)](https://arxiv.org/abs/1706.06083).
 Despite the name, PGD takes steps that *increase* the classification loss when its goal is to make any class outrank cat.
 The word *projected* describes how every step is returned to the allowed set.
-Starting from April's image—or from a random point inside that set—PGD
+Starting from April's image or from a random point inside that set, PGD
 repeatedly:

-1. computes the gradient of the loss with respect to the pixels, which measures how the loss changes with each pixel;
+1. computes the gradient of the loss with respect to the pixels, which measures how the loss changes with each pixel.
-2. changes the pixels in a direction that increases the loss;
+2. changes the pixels in a direction that increases the loss.
 3. projects the modified image back into $S_p(x_0,\epsilon)$.

 For an $\ell_\infty$ threat model, the projection clips each pixel so that it